-3.3.1 Academic integrity
+3.5.1 Academic integrity

-Attention is drawn to the General Rules pertaining to academic integrity G13 (1) (0).
+Attention is drawn to the General Rules pertaining to academic integrity G13 (I) (0).
 These will be enforced wherever necessary to safeguard the worthiness of our qualifications, and the integrity of the Faculty of Health Science at DUT.

-3.3.2 Code of conduct for students
+3.5.2 Code of conduct for students

 In addition to the General Rules pertaining to Student Conduct SR3 (3), a professional code of conduct pertaining to behavior, appearance, personal hygiene and dress shall apply to all students registered with the Faculty of Health Science, at all times.
-For rules pertaining to uniforms refer to Rule 4.2.9 below.
+For rules pertaining to uniforms refer to programme rule 4.2.1.2 below.
 Additional requirements for Work Integrated Learning (WIL) are outlined in the rules of South African Nursing Council (SANC).

-3.3.3 Health and safety
+3.5.3 Health and safety